 Museums are great places to visit with children and many of them have interactive exhibits or activity sheets for younger visitors.
-Museum visits tend to be free or low cost, and because they are indoors, they are perfect for a rainy day (which we do have here in Ireland!).
-Here are the best museums in Ireland to take the kids to so you can plan for fun days out.
+Museum visits also tend to be free or low cost and, because they are indoors, they are perfect for a rainy day.
+We have a rich culture and heritage, with plenty to offer all interests, so take a look at our pick of the best museums in Ireland to take the kids to so you can plan for fun days out!

 National Museum of Ireland – Dublin Museums

 The three National Museums in Dublin are all free to visit, open 7 days a week, and have some fabulous family events throughout the year:

 - National Museum of Ireland – Archaeology at Kildare Street where you can see amazing artefacts including Sun Discs and Viking Swords

 - National Museum of Ireland – Decorative Arts & History at Collins Barracks, housing amongst other things a Samurai Warrior Armour and a Vampire Plane

 - National Museum of Ireland – Natural History in Merrion Street, is currently closed for refurbishment (2021) however you can take a virtual tour to see all your favourite exhibits.